 Education and Professional Experience

 I have a Masters degree in Social Work from the University of Kentucky, with a specialty in mental health.
-My education and training have focused around child/parent attachment, neuro-developmental disorders (Autism, ADHD, sensory processing and regulatory disorders), adoption, medical disorders (PANDAS/PANS, chronic illness), trauma (PTSD and developmental trauma), neuroscience, social-emotional development, parenting strategies, development of the self, and building healthy relational dynamics.
+My education and training have focused around experiential therapies (AEDP, EMDR), trauma (PTSD and developmental trauma), adult and child/parent attachment, neuro-developmental disorders (Autism, ADHD, sensory processing disorders), adoption, medical disorders (PANDAS/PANS, chronic illness), interpersonal neurobiology, social-emotional development, parenting strategies, development of the self, and building healthy relational dynamics.

 I am a Licensed Clinical Social Worker in the state of Colorado, License # 9925261.
 I am certified in the DIR/Floortime (Professional Certificate, June 2015).
 I am also certified in EMDR and have done Level 1 and 2 trainings, as well as various advanced EMDR trainings focused on attachment and complex trauma, and EMDR with children and adolescents.
-I have extensive training in child/parent relationships and in various parent coaching models.
-I also have received training in sensory processing, speech development, Neurological Reorganization and Accelerated Experiential Dynamic Psychotherapy (AEDP).
-AEDP works experientially toward healing trauma and suffering by undoing aloneness, and together, working to address and deal with painful or challenging circumstances, vs relying on defensive tactics.
+I am level 3 trained in Accelerated Experiential Dynamic Psychotherapy (AEDP).
+AEDP works experientially (mind/body) by to heal attachment wounds, trauma. enhance relational capacities and heal unhealthy relational patterns.
+I have extensive training in parent/child relationships and in various parent coaching models.
+I also have received training in sensory processing, speech development, and Neurological Reorganization.